sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedaH/yajurvedaH/kapiShThalakaThasaMhitA.md

-[Kaithal](# "Cf. the local word kaith (from Skt. kapittha)."), a small town situated 29° 48' N. and 76° 24' E., a few miles to the east of the river Sarasvatīin the region ofKurukṣetra.
+Kaithal[^3]."), a small town situated 29° 48' N. and 76° 24' E., a few miles to the east of the river Sarasvatīin the region ofKurukṣetra.
 Local tradition ascribes its foundation to Yudhiṣṭhira.
 Alberuni (11th cent.
 A.D., India I, p.
-206) refers to this town as [Kavital](# "Kavital points to Kavithal, the aspiration having been omitted.").
+206) refers to this town as Kavital[^4].
 Two centuries later Tīmūr describes the inhabitants as fire-worshippers, which means that fire-rituals were still practised here.
 The antiquity of the place is further authenticated by Varāhamihira (Bṛhat-Saṃhitā XIV, 4).
 The author of Kāśikā also seems to have known the town, for on Pāṇini VIII, 3, 91 he comments: gotra iti kim. kapeḥ sthalam

+[^3]: "Cf. the local word kaith (from Skt. kapittha

+[^4]: "Kavital points to Kavithal, the aspiration having been omitted."

 kapisthalam.
 The interpretationof this passage in St. Petersburg Dictionary **"Standort der Affen"** is wrong, for the singular kapeḥ can only mean the ṛṣi of that name (see Gotrapravaranibandhakadamba, pp. 57, 59, 60, 164, 172).
 For gotra names derived from the names of localities cf. Mādhyameyāḥ, Kauśāmbeyāḥ (ib. p.
 32), Saindhavāyanāḥ (ib. p.93, etc.), Kaurukṣetriḥ (ib. pp. 59, 163).